 Abdelmajid Amine (IRG), Audrey Bonnemaizon (IRG), Margaret Josion-Portail (IRG) in collaboration with the CEpia laboratory (Clinical Epidemiology And Ageing) - Institut Mondor de Recherche Biomédicale (EA 7376)

 The project, which began in 2016, studies the service relationship and transitions of patients aged 75 and over, between home and short hospital stays.
-The care of elderly patients is a major challenge for the public authorities, because of the ageing of the population and the societal, economic and public health issues that this phenomenon generates.
-This research uses an ethnographic approach that combines semi-structured interviews (with health professionals, patients and family carers) and observations to study the care service relationship, from the angle of continuities and breaks between elderly patients' homes and where they are hospitalized.
+The care of elderly patients is a major challenge for the public authorities because of the ageing of the population and the societal, economic and public health issues that this phenomenon generates.
+This research uses an ethnographic approach that combines semi-structured interviews (with health professionals, patients and family carers) and observations to study the care service relationship, from the perspective of continuities and breaks between elderly patients' homes and where they are hospitalized.

 This research anticipates making contributions at two levels: at the theoretical level, the representations and the identity construction/dissolution of the elderly patients; and at the organizational level, the (management of the) care relationship with the senior citizens under the paradoxical constraints faced by the health personnel who takes care of them.